 - From time to time, it is a good idea to remove a submersible sump pump from the pit and clean out the grates to ensure nothing is blocked.

 - Tighten all pipes and hoses leading to and from your sump pump.

 - Check your unit for any holes that could prevent water from flowing freely through the sump pump.

-Sump pumps are incredibly common, and are a huge help to make sure your home is protected from flooding and mold growth.
-If you have already experienced flooding or mold problems, the experts at McMahon Services are happy to help restore your home back to normal.
-Reach out today for more information on our restoration services in the Chicago area.
+Sump pumps in Grayslake are incredibly common, and are a huge help to protect homes from flooding and mold growth.
+If you have already experienced flooding or mold problems in your Evanston area home, the experts at McMahon Services are happy to help restore your home back to normal.
+Reach out today for more information on our restoration services in Mundelein, Chicago, and surrounding areas.